iqramunjoreen/Restaurant-Inspection-Browser/README.md

 #### Restaurant Health Inspector

-This is an app for browsing health inspections of local restaurants.
+This is an android app for browsing health inspections of local restaurants.
 You can find details for each restaurant, including all of their inspections and details of these inspections.